tigransloyan/pedrokroger.net/source/_posts/2012-11-05-time-tracking-for-founders.markdown

 The usual disclaimers apply here; these are the things that work for me.
 You need to find and apply the ones that work for you.
 Also, keep in mind that I have a day job and develop some products on the side.
-In this post I call it "startup" but some people could call it a lifestyle business.
+In this post I call it "startup" but some people would call it a lifestyle business.

 ## The Basic Questions